English: % of students who enrolled but did not complete grade X in the given school year

 If you are able to get reliable data on the number of successful completers, you can simply divide the number of dropouts (= all students minus completers) by the number of students enrolled at the beginning of the school year.

 For example: (100 enrolled students minus 90 completers) divided by 100 enrolled students equals a 10% dropout rate.

 Option 2: Only enrolment data is available

-For example: Last year, 100 students were registered in Grade 7.
-This year, 95 students are registered in Grade 8 but 5 of them are repeating Grade 8 because last year they failed to complete it.
-This means 100 - (95 - 5) = 10 students who dropped out.
-Divided by 100 students who were registered in Grade 7 equals to 10% dropout rate (10 / 100 = 10%).
+For example, last year, 100 students were registered in Grade 7.
+This year, 95 students are registered in Grade 8, but 5 of them are repeating Grade 8 because they failed to complete it last year.
+This means 100 - (95 - 5) = 10 students who dropped out, divided by 100 students who were registered in Grade 7, which equals to a 10% dropout rate (10 / 100 = 10%).